MattPahuta/tip-calculator-app/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person
+- See error states when required data is missing

 ### Screenshot